Interventions - Houston, Texas

 Invitational Intervention – Is just as the name implies.
 This model of intervention the does not surprise the individual but rather includes them to join in the process with the entire family.
 Typically, the interventionist will meet with the family and friends with the individual being involved from the very beginning.
 I will hold several (1-5) therapy-type session to educate and discuss the benefits of treatment and the cost vs rewards of not admitting into treatment.
 The family and friends will attend the sessions even if the individual refuses to join.
 There we will discuss how the family will change if the individual agrees to move forward with treatment at that time and how it may look if the individual refuses to go.

 Collaborative Intervention – a method of intervention that combines the direct and invitational methods of interventions.
 The interventionist will meet with family and friends of the individual while the individual is invited to attend from the beginning and throughout the intervention process.
 I will hold several (1-5) therapy-type session to educate and discuss the benefits of treatment and the cost vs rewards of not admitting into treatment.
 Both family and individual enter into a program of recovery that generally includes treatment for the individual and family engaging in their own program of recovery.

 In all of the intervention models, have the potential to be successful.
 There are many variables in every unique situation.
 In all of the models, the families, friends, and interventionist will develop a plan of action that includes, each member’s role in the intervention and after the intervention as each member will have certain changes that they will be making.
 The changes will be dependent on the decision of the individual needing treatment.

-$ 2750 If intervention is performed in the local Houston area.
+$ 3000 If intervention is performed in the local Houston area and interventionist does not transport individual to treatment.

-$ 3500 If interventionist takes individual to treatment in the surrounding Houston area.
+$ 3750 If interventionist takes individual to treatment in the surrounding Houston area (1.5 hrs).